AmeetGill/Trison/README.md

 While creating a tunnel you have to provide ProcessorFunction, which will process every message pushed in the tunnel.

 ## ConditionalTunnel
-Conditional tunnel as the name implies the message will be pushed in the tunnel only if a condition is met.
+A conditional tunnel as the name implies the message will be pushed in the tunnel only if a condition is met.
 For this condition, you have to provide a matcher function that will take the message and return true or false.
-Currenlty message is checked iterativly and search will stop at first tunnel which return true
+A current message is checked iteratively and search will stop at first tunnel which return true

 Using Queue
 ```typescript